San Francisco, California

-PESGB Bedford is the Bedford Philosophy of Education Society.
-We are the local branch (based at University of Bedfordshire Bedford campus) of the Philosophy of Education Society of Great Britain.
+PESGB Bedford is the local branch (based at University of Bedfordshire, Bedford campus) of the Philosophy of Education Society of Great Britain.

 We arrange lectures and seminars on the philosophy of education for academics, teachers and interested people in the community.
 Speakers are from various universities and other academic institutions.

-Texts from the lectures are available via our Google Drive website (see the weblink on this site).
+Texts from the lectures are available via our Google Drive website (see weblink)

 More details are available at the PESGB website: www.philosophy-of-education.org.